QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

 -  interest rates and present values of streams of payouts from assets

-These and other applications illustrate the wise crack that **in economics, a little knowledge of geometric series goes a long way**
+These and other applications prove the truth of the wise crack that **in economics, a little knowledge of geometric series goes a long way**

 Geometric series: key formulas